siwei66/specpipe/README.md

 - Create mock target values for regression and update target dataframe:

-Here we use leaf number
+    Here we use leaf number:

     ```python
     targets["Target_value"] = [f"leaf_{labl[0]}" for labl in targets['Label']]
     ```